andrezmazo/andrezmazo/README.md

 ## About me

 I am an Sound Engineer and Full Stack Developer.
-I'm currently using Javascript, React, PHP, Aungular, NodeJs, HTML, Docker and MySQL.
+I'm currently using Javascript, React, PHP, Angular, NodeJs, HTML, Docker and MySQL.
 I love to learn and build something new.

 ✨**I am interested in Full stack, Front End, Back End, Data Science**✨